 Import Usersswitch as well.

 Does your LDAP support adding new users?
-Click this switch if you want new users created by Imply auth in the admin console or the registration page to be added to LDAP.
+To add new users created by the Imply Hybrid Auth in the Admin Console or the registration page to the LDAP, toggle the Sync Registrations switch.

-For information about other configuration settings, hover over the tooltips for each setting in the Admin Console to see help.
+For information about other configuration settings, hover over the tooltips for each setting in the Admin Console.

-If you enable the Import Users option, the LDAP Provider will automatically take care of synchronization (import) of needed LDAP users into the Imply auth local database.
-As users log in, the LDAP provider will import the LDAP user into the Imply auth database and then authenticate against the LDAP password.
+If you have Import Users option enabled, the LDAP provider automatically synchronizes (imports) LDAP users into the Imply Hybrid Auth local database.
+As users log in, the LDAP provider imports the LDAP user into the Imply Hybrid Auth database and then authenticate against the LDAP password.
 This is the only time users will be imported.

 If you go to the